Return Mode (Multicopter)

 By default the minimum return altitude is set using RTL_RETURN_ALT, and the vehicle will just return at the higher of RTL_RETURN_ALT or the initial vehicle altitude.

-The minimum return altitude can be further configured using RTL_CONE_ANG, which together with RTL_RETURN_ALT defines a half cone centered around the destination landing point.
-The cone angle allows a lower minimum return altitude when the return mode is executed close to the destination.
-This is useful when there are few obstacles near the destination, because it may reduce the minimum height that the vehicle needs to ascend before landing, and hence power consumption and time to land.
+The minimum return altitude can be further configured using RTL_CONE_ANG and RTL_MIN_DIST, which together with RTL_RETURN_ALT define a half cone centered around the destination landing point.
+Within RTL_MIN_DIST of the destination, the return altitude is calculated from the cone geometry rather than set directly to RTL_RETURN_ALT, allowing a lower minimum return altitude when close to the destination.
+This is useful when there are few obstacles near the destination, as it may reduce the height the vehicle needs to ascend before landing, and hence power consumption and time to land.

-The cone affects the minimum return altitude if return mode is triggered within the cylinder defined by the maximum cone radius and RTL_RETURN_ALT: outside this cyclinder RTL_RETURN_ALT is used.
-Inside the code the minimum return altitude is the intersection of the vehicle position with the cone, or RTL_DESCEND_ALT (whichever is higher).
-In other words, the vehicle must always ascend to at least RTL_DESCEND_ALT if below that value.
+The cone affects the minimum return altitude if return mode is triggered within the cylinder defined by the maximum cone radius (RTL_MIN_DIST) and RTL_RETURN_ALT: outside this cylinder RTL_RETURN_ALT is used.
+Inside the cone, the vehicle returns at an altitude calculated from the cone geometry, up to RTL_RETURN_ALT.
+After reaching the destination, it descends to RTL_DESCEND_ALT (if above that altitude) before landing or loitering.

 For more information on this return type see Home/Rally Point Return Type (RTL_TYPE=0)